The 10 Best Inversion Tables of 2019

 The Teeter EP960 is built upon a sturdy frame design that is built from heavy-gauge steel.
 The design uses a patented EZ-reach format that allows people who are unable to fully bend over to get in and out of the unit with relative ease.
 Unique traction handles allow you to stretch back and perform exercises without discomfort.Read more

-The EP960 features ergo embrace support, a feature which allows the user to stretch out more comfortably by ensuring even weight distribution.
+The EP960 features ergo embrace support, a feature that allows the user to stretch out more comfortably by ensuring even weight distribution.
 The trackbed is made of two pieces that fold together.
-This produces an ultra-comfortable bed which stretches as it decompresses the spine.
+This produces an ultra-comfortable bed that stretches as it decompresses the spine.
 The EZ-angle tether strap allows you to control the angle of inversion by simply moving your arms.

 7. Teeter FitSpine LX9

 Adjustable Lumbar Bridge

 Wrap-Around Ankle Cups

 Extra Long Stretch Handles

 Teeter is definitely the champ of making quality inversion tables, so it's no surprise that another one of their products has found its way on our list.
 The LX9 makes climbing up and down on the table super easy, thanks to its arched form.
 This inverted table is equipped with traction handles and super-long stretch mark handles, making using this table a breeze even for users with mobility issues.Read more

 The ankle lock handle is very long too, so you don't need to bend down to strap yourself in.
 A storage caddy is included with this purchase, making storing this table away very convenient.
 The FlexTech bed has an 8-point suspension system that moves along with your body, increasing your range of motion and allowing your body to slide as much as it can.